-Food chemistry comprises three biological components of food — carbohydrates, lipids and proteins.
-Carbohydrates are sugars, the chemical fuels needed for better functioning of our cells.
-Lipids are fats and oils that lubricate the organs within the body.
-Proteins are complex molecules composed of amino acids that are chained, folded together into a three-dimensional structure.
-Our body can synthesize some of the amino acids; however, eight essential amino acids must be taken in as part of our food.
-Food chemists work on improvising the quality, processing, safety, storage and taste of our food.
-Flavourists work with chemicals to improve sensory appeals, such as enhancing colour, odour or texture.
+Food chemistry includes 3 biological parts of food — carbohydrates, lipids and proteins.
+Carbohydrates are sugars, the chemical fuels required for higher functioning of our cells.
+Lipids are fats and oils that lubricate the organs among the body.
+Proteins are advanced molecules composed of amino acids that are bound, folded together into a three-dimensional structure.
+Our body will synthesize several the amino acids; but, eight essential amino acids should be taken in as a part of our food.
+Food chemists work on improvising the standard, processing, safety, storage and taste of our food.
+Flavourists work chemically to enhance sensory appeals, like enhancing colour, odour or texture.

 - Track 1-1 Chemistry of Food

 - Track 3-3 Storage and Preservation of Food

 - Track 5-5 Energy utilization in the Cell